 So the HK VP9 will conceal as well as it can for a gun of its size when carrying it OWB on the hip.
 You’ll want to make sure that you’re wearing an appropriately sized shirt, preferably something like a button down with a pattern on it, such as plaid or flannel that’ll break up the outline of the gun.
 Also, having a lot of cant adjusted into the holster itself is a major advantage when it comes to concealing a gun of this size.

-As we said earlier, the HK VP9 comes in both a 15 and 17 round flush-fit magazine.
+As we said earlier in our HK VP9 Review, the HK VP9 comes in both a 15 and 17 round flush-fit magazine.
 Now, most guns these days are shipping with the 17 round variant, but a lot of guns are still out there with the 15 round magazines, and it’s easier to find the 15 round magazines.
 That said there are still a lot of good options for the HK VP9 magazines.

 You can get magazine extensions from Taylor Freelance, or factory extensions, or a company called XTech makes 20 round extended magazines.
 There are no shortage of offerings, and there are lots of other smaller companies that make extended HK VP9 magazines, but most of these options top out in the low 20 rounds.
 21 rounds is the largest magazine capacity that I have seen for the HK VP9 series.